vibrantemerald2367-tech/VEXV5-RobotCode-Resources/2025-26PushBack/README.md

 ## 🎮 Autonomous Routines

+**Please note that the field setup is symmetrical, so although only Red Alliance code is provided here, the Blue Alliance code should be the same, with a few number changes due to slight errors on field setup**

 ### Right4Long — 4 scored in Long Goal + Push
 RearRoller backspin (200°) — preload positioning